tamphh/scrapbook/rails_db_migration.md

 Note that this will NOT rollback any interceding migrations -- only the one listed.
 If that is not what you intended, you can safely run rake db:migrate and it will re-run only that one, skipping any others that were not previously rolled back.

-And if you ever want to migrate a single migration out of order, there is also its inverse db:migrate:up:
+And if you ever want to migrate a single migration out of order, there is also its inverse ```db:migrate:up```:

 ```sh
 rake db:migrate:up VERSION=20100905201547